-Hello, I’m Martha Chica,
+Hi, I’m Martha Chica,

-A Trauma Therapist in Owings Mills, MD.
+A trauma therapist in Owings Mills, MD

-Many people I work with have learned to push through, minimize their pain, or tell themselves they should be “over it by now.”
-But when stress, anxiety, or old wounds remain unaddressed, they often show up in the body, emotions, and relationships, not because you’re weak, but because your nervous system has been trying to protect you.
+You have learned to push through, minimize what you’re feeling, or tell yourself you should be “over it by now.”
+But when painful experiences go unaddressed, they often continue showing up through anxiety, emotional overwhelm, overthinking, or patterns in relationships, not because something is wrong with you, but because your nervous system has been trying to protect you.

 What it’s like to work with me